cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   the first Polish version.
 - Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the first Spanish version.
-- Bojan Dimitrovski from the University of Belgrad, who did with his colleagues the first Serbian version.
+- Bojan Dimitrovski from the University of Belgrade, who did with his colleagues the first Serbian version.